overhide/pay2my.app/README.md

 The [/demo-back-end](/demo-back-end) code runs both as stand-alone *node.js* as well as on  [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) (instructions below in [Local Development](#local-development) section).

-All of the above demos &mdash; with the exception of the *no-back-end* and *simplest* demos &mdash; hit this back-end code as it is stood up at https://demo-back-end.azurewebsites.net/api on Azure; but, it's easy enough to stand-up locally and play around (again, see [Local Development](#local-development) below).
+The above demos that hit this back-end code, hit it as it's stood up at https://demo-back-end.azurewebsites.net/api on Azure; but, it's easy enough to stand-up locally and play around (again, see [Local Development](#local-development) below).

 ## Distributable